lacraig2/ECE497-Embedded-32-bit-Linux/hw06/ReadMe.md

 - The instructions say 'if you have tried pygame'.
 I have never used pygame so I suppose I don't need to do this part?
 At least, that is my reading of this.

 ### Writing pixels to the LCD
-- I started from Dr. Yoder's etch-a-sketch.c and modified it to include additional features.
-I put these in [etch-a-sketch.c](etch-a-sketch.c)
-- I accomplished the wider line by using a method of looping over and writing to each side of the point.
-- I let the user select the line width by setting the amount write to each side by an argument.
+- I modified the original (preserved in [etch-a-sketch-original.c](etch-a-sketch-original.c)) program of Dr. Yoder's to take an argument

 ### Requirements:
 - The install script should take care of most things. [install.sh](install.sh).